 Henry Box Brown was born in 1815 in Louisa County, Virginia.
-He spent his early years at the Hermitage, a plantation about ten miles from Yanceyville in Louisa County.
-He lived with his parents, his four brothers, and his three sisters.
+He spent his early years at the Hermitage, a plantation about 10 miles from Yanceyville in Louisa County, with his parents, his four brothers, and his three sisters.
 His owner was John Barret, the former mayor of Richmond, Virginia.
 Barret was known to be atypical in how he treated slaves.

-Brown described Barret in his autobiography, Narrative of the Life of Henry Box Brown:
+Brown described Barret in his autobiography, Narrative of the Life of Henry Box Brown, as “uncommonly kind.”

 When John Barret was on his deathbed, he sent for Henry Brown and his mother.
-Believing that their family was going to be freed, the pair came to their owner with, “beating hearts and elated feelings.”
-Barret’s son had also freed forty of his own slaves several years earlier.
-However, Barret informed them that they were being allotted to his son, William Barret, and that they should be obedient to their master.
+Believing that their family was going to be freed, the pair came to their owner with “beating hearts and elated feelings.”
+Barret’s son had freed 40 of his own slaves several years earlier, however, Barret informed them that they were being allotted to his other son, William Barret, and that they should be obedient to him instead.

-Barret had ensured that William promise that he treat the Browns with kindness.
-But what Barret critically ignored is that he was splitting up the Brown family, as they were divvied up among the four Barret sons.
+Barret claimed that his son promised to treat the Browns with kindness, but what Barret critically ignored was the fact that he was splitting up the Brown family as they were divvied up among his four sons.

-Brown’s mother and sister were part of William’s inheritance, but Brown was sent to work in a tobacco factory in Richmond at the age of fifteen.
-That sister, Martha Brown, eventually became William Barret’s mistress.
+Brown’s mother and sister Martha were part of William Barret’s inheritance, but Brown himself was sent to work in a tobacco factory in Richmond at the age of 15.
+Martha Brown eventually became William Barret’s mistress.

-Thus in 1836, Brown and Nancy became husband and wife in Richmond, Virginia.
-They eventually produced three children and joined the First African Baptist Church.
+And so in 1836, Brown and Nancy became husband and wife in Richmond, Virginia.
+They eventually produced three children together and joined the First African Baptist Church.
 Henry even joined the church choir.
 He became a skilled tobacco worker and earned enough money to rent a home.

 But in August of 1848, Mr. Leigh reneged on his word and sold Nancy and their three children to another slave owner in North Carolina.
 Brown was not told about what Mr. Leigh had done until it was far too late.
 He recalled the event later: